India: African students hospitalized in roving mob attacks

 Racism

-While Indian media has expressed horror at the attacks, some Africans say the topic of racism is being avoided or overlooked, at the cost of their safety.
+While Indian media have expressed horror at the attacks, some Africans say the topic of racism is being avoided or overlooked, at the cost of their safety.

 "They don't want to call it a racist attack against Africans but that's what it is," said Ezeugo.